lanericharddavis/student-workbook/src/reflections/wk6/quiz6.md

 **12.** What is the Vue method used to create watchable objects such as `state` or `AppState`?
 <!-- enter you answer in the space below -->
 ```
+reactive() for watching full objects and ref() for watching primitive values.
 ```